arjungirish/beginning-projects-python/README.md

-# Beginning projects python
+# Python Projects
-Has programs called character integer counter, prime number detector and password analyzer (all in python).
+Has programs called "character integer counter", "prime number detector", "password analyzer", "rock paper scissors", "fibonacci sequence", "hangman", and "working with data and independent project"(all in python).

 Character integer counter asks the user to input a sentence and outputs how many characters, spaces and numbers there were in the sentence.